Last updated: February 22, 2024 @ 09:47AM

 IV.
 Application Procedures: Degree - Undergraduate Studies

-For additional details on how to apply, refer to brocku.ca/admissions/future-students/
+For details on how to apply, please refer to https://brocku.ca/admissions/undergraduate/

 A. Ontario Secondary School Applicants

-OUAC 101 application forms are available on-line at ouac.on.ca.
+OUAC application forms are available on-line at ouac.on.ca.
 The completed form and interim grades are to be submitted to the Ontario Universities' Application Centre.
-Applicants who wish to be considered on final marks should forward a copy of their final grades directly to Brock University.
-For further details refer to brocku.ca/admissions/future-students/

 B. All Other Full-time Applicants

-OUAC 105 application forms are available on-line at ouac.on.cafor previous secondary school matriculants, adult day-school, homeschooled, university or college transfer, out-of-province and international students, as well as current Brock students wishing to apply to Brock's Nursing program as a Change of Major.
+OUAC application forms (accessible on-line at ouac.on.ca) or Direct to Brock applications (accessible on-line at brocku.ca./admissions/apply ) are available for previous secondary school matriculants, adult day-school, homeschooled, university or college transfer, out-of-province and international students, as well as current Brock students wishing to apply to Brock's Nursing program as a Change of Major.
 For further details refer to brocku.ca/admissions/future-students/

 C. Second or Subsequent Undergraduate Degree Applicants

-Non-Brock applicants use the OUAC 105 form at ouac.on.cafor full-time admission.
+Non-Brock applicants use the OUAC form at ouac.on.ca for full-time admission.
 The part-time studies application can be accessed at brocku.ca/admissions/apply/.
 Brock graduates requesting admission to a subsequent undergraduate degree program must complete an internal application form available at brocku.ca/registrar/toolkit/forms/

 D. Part-time Degree, Mature and Certificate Applicants